larsbrinkhoff/httptunnel/README.md

  * Debugging:
   * For debug output, add `-Dn` to the end of a command, where `n` is the level of debug output you'd like to see, with 0 meaning no debug messages at all, and 5 being the highest level (verbose).
-  * ex: `htc -F 10001 -P PROXY_ADDRESS:8000 REMOTE_IP:8888 -D5` will show verbose debug output while setting up an httptunnel client to forward localhost:10001 to REMOTE_IP:8888 via a local proxy at PROXY_ADDRESS:8000
+  * ex: `htc -F 10001 -P PROXY_ADDRESS:8000 REMOTE_IP:8888 -D5` will show verbose debug output (level 5 debugging) while setting up an httptunnel client to forward localhost:10001 to REMOTE_IP:8888 via a local proxy at PROXY_ADDRESS:8000

 #External help, examples, & links